sfortz/Pl_Concolic_Testing/README.md

    ?- qsave_program('concolic_tool',[stand_alone(true),goal((main,halt))]).

-   [take care! the executable is platform dependent and since it is in the dropbox folder, you could need to recompile it when moving from one machine to another one...]
+   [take care! the executable is platform dependent and since is is on the repository, you could need to recompile it when moving from one machine to another one...]

 4) exit from SWI Prolog and use it from the command line, e.g,